KaylorBen/nixcord/README.md

 in Dorion's LocalStorage database, but these databases only exist after the first launch and login

-It is highly recommend configuring Nixcord with an open Vencord client to look through available plugins and options.
+It is highly recommend configuring Nixcord with an open Vencord or Equicord client to look through available plugins and options.
 A list of all available options is available in the online documentation [here](https://kaylorben.github.io/nixcord/).

+### Choosing Between Vencord and Equicord

+Nixcord supports both [Vencord](https://github.com/Vendicated/Vencord) and [Equicord](https://github.com/Equicord/Equicord).
+Both are Discord client modifications with similar functionality, but Equicord includes additional plugins and features.
+You can only enable one at a time:

+- **Vencord**: The original and more widely used client mod
+- **Equicord**: A fork with additional plugins and features, including Equicord-specific plugins

+When you enable Equicord, you'll have access to all shared plugins (available in both), plus Equicord-only plugins.
+Similarly, with Vencord you get shared plugins plus Vencord-only plugins.

 ## Documentation